To Heart 2: Release history

 To Heart 2 was first released as an all-ages title for the PlayStation 2 on December 28, 2004 in three versions: a limited edition, a deluxe edition, and a regular edition.
 The limited edition release contains the game itself, an original soundtrack disc, a visual concept collection, a calendar, and a special casing; the deluxe edition contains the extras included in the limited edition and a version of To Heart playable on the PS2; the regular edition does not contain the aforementioned extras.
 The original PS2 version was followed by an adult version entitled To Heart 2 X Rated (stylized as ToHeart2 XRATED).
-It was first released on December 9, 2005 for Microsoft Windows PCs as a limited edition, and was subsequently followed by a regular edition release on December 23, 2005.
+It was first released on December 9, 2005 for Microsoft Windows PCs as a limited edition, and was subsequently followed by a regular edition release on December 23.
 X Rated is the fifth title in the Leaf Visual Novel Series; it contains additional scenarios and introduces a new heroine named Sasara Kusugawa.
 Its source code was released by Aquaplus under the GNU General Public License on December 22, 2005 along with the source code for Arurū to Asobo!!, Tears to Tiara, and Kusari.
-This decision was made due to the inclusion of Xvid derived code; Xvid being distributed under the same license.
+This decision was made due to the inclusion of Xvid derived code and was distributed under the same license.
 The source code for all four games is distributed upon request in CD-R format.
 A source code mirror is hosted on GitHub.

 An all-ages version, titled To Heart 2 Portable, was released for the PlayStation Portable on July 30, 2009.
 Unlike previous releases, the PSP release allowed viewing the game in both the original 4:3 and widescreen 16:9 aspect ratios.
 It was released in three versions: "W Pack Limited Edition", "W Pack", and a regular edition.
 W Pack includes a version of To Heart playable on PSP, while the limited edition also includes figurines of characters Sasara and Ma-ryan.
 A budget-priced version of Portable was released on April 25, 2013, while a downloadable version for the PlayStation Store followed on May 30.
 An enhanced re-release for the PlayStation 3, titled To Heart 2 DX Plus, was released on September 22, 2011 in limited and regular editions.
 DX Plus is a compilation of To Heart 2 and its spin-off To Heart 2 Another Days.
 It contains new computer graphic illustrations, additional and rewritten scenarios, including a new heroine named Mio Hanesaki, and Motion Portrait graphics rendering.
 The limited edition release contains a 300-page A4-sized art book named To Heart 2 Perfect Visual Collection (ToHeart2 パーフェクトビジュアルコレクション, ToHeart2 Paafekuto Bijuaru Korekushon), a four-disc soundtrack titled To Heart 2 Complete Soundtrack (ToHeart2 コンプリートサウンドトラック, ToHeart2 Konpuriito Saundotorakku), and the game itself.
 A budget-priced release and a downloadable version of DX Plus were released on June 26, 2014.